MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-python.md

 ## Next steps

-Now that you have installed the Quantum Development Kit in your preferred environment, you can write and run [your first quantum program](xref:microsoft.quantum.quickstarts.qrng).
+Now that you have installed the Quantum Development Kit in your preferred environment, you can follow this tutorial to write and run [your first quantum program](xref:microsoft.quantum.quickstarts.qrng).